nicklasbns/Lizard/README.md

 ## New Content
 - Added new level **[Fruid Salad]**

+## Bug Fixed
+- Fixed bug where player didn't spawn in the spawnpoint
 # v 0.3
 ## New Content
 - Added coins, that can be gained by collecting food